puspitamaity/BewakoofProject/README.md

 # BewakoofProject
-This is My First Project using HTML and CSS .
+This is My First Project is Bewakoof.com using HTML and CSS .
 Bewakoof is smart online shopping Platfrom.
 We Can shop Men and Women Apparels Bewakoof.com offers trendy and affordable clothing and accessories for men and women.
 Shop online from a diverse range of styles, collaborations, customization combos and more.